thee-fool/ROS_con-assignment/README.md

 # ROS BOT
-## Read ASSIGNMENT.md for assignment
+## Read ASSIGNMENT.md for problem statement
+note: It is not that difficult!! trust!!
 ```
 NOTE: You may be missing lot of packages when you will run the below command it will throw error or when you build your package it will give cmake error install those missing dependenies.
 ```